AR15 Uppers, Lowers and Rails Page 1 Page 2 Page 3 Page 4 Page 5 Page 6

 Vltor Front Gas Block and Flip-Up front sight - The Vltor front gas block and flip-up front sight will look strangely familiar to some.
 Nope, it's not a copy of the KAC gas block with integral front sight.
 It's actually the other way around.
 Eric Kincel designed this gas block back in 1995 when he was with the now defunct Unitech - the gun division of knife makers Microtech.
 Unitech and KAC were embroiled in legal matters at that time, and eventually KAC acquired all the tooling to make the sight, and did, which evolved into the current KAC product.
 GG&G's flip up front gas block also owes its inspiration to the Unitech design.
 Eric has revived his Unitech design, and updated it for Vltor.
 It's an all-steel, flip-up design, with a spring loaded dual-plunger detent.
 There is no lock.
 If hit, the sight will fold down, rather than damage a locking mechanism.
 It incorporates a QD sling swivel cup mount, and uses an AK front sight post.
 The photo below shows the original Unitech front gas block that Eric designed a decade ago, and the new Vltor one.
 The gas block will be available in a both cross-bolt clamp and taper pinned versions.

-Machine & Tool (LMT) Monolithic Rail Platform (MRP) receiver differs
+- The Lewis Machine & Tool (LMT) Monolithic Rail Platform (MRP)

-from all previous ones for the AR15/M16 family in that it is monolithic
+receiver differs from all previous ones for the AR15/M16 family in that

-free floating, the top rail is continuous/uninterrupted, and the whole
+the barrel is free floating, the top rail is continuous/uninterrupted,

 at Buffer Technologies